LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 The most important parameters are the number of in channels (1 for a grey image and 3 for RGB images), the model dimension $d$ and the number of time steps $T$.
 The total number of parameters scales with $d^2$.
 So if we double the model channel we will quadruple the number of parameters.

-Additionally, the user will also be to specify the channel multipliers instead of the default value of 2 per level.
+Additionally, the user will also be able to specify the channel multipliers instead of the default value of 2 per level.
 The block layer (purple blocks) will be configurable (either a [ConvEmbed](#convembed) or a [ResBlock](#resblock)) as well as the number of (purple) blocks per level.
 As a simplification only the last block in each level will be connected to a skip connection.
-We will have `Flux.GroupNorm` layers which requires a number of groups `G`; this will be set the same universally.
+We will have `Flux.GroupNorm` layers which requires a number of groups `G`; this will be set the same throughout the model.
 Lastly we'll have a parameter for the attention layer.

 {% highlight julia %}